-Revenue in salam financing is recognized upon delivery of goods.
-Salam financing is recognized as an asset when the cash, kind or benefit is paid in advance to the seller for the delivery of the commodity in future
+Revenue in Salam Financing is recognised upon delivery of goods.
+Salam Financing is recognised as an asset when the cash, kind or benefit is paid in advance to the seller for the delivery of the commodity in future.

 4.30 Foreign currencies